Over 95% of households in West Africa consume bouillon cubes on a daily basis

 iCheck Fluoro delivers lab-level accuracy in the field

-BioAnalyt has recently performed feasibility tests for measuring Vitamin A in bouillon cubes/powder with results show excellent recovery and precision.
-In order to determine the precise quantity of vitamin A in the bouillon cube, usually in the 50 – 150 mg/kg (67 – 500 IU/g) range, only a simple preparation step is necessary.
-This step involves dilution of the bouillon cube or powder in warm water (~50 ℃) at a 1:100 ratio (i.e. 2 g of powder in 200 mL water).
-The solution is then directly injected into the reagent vial and measured with iCheck Fluoro device.
-The measured vitamin A concentration in bouillon cubes with iCheck Fluoro has a correlation to the target vitamin A concentration with a Pearson correlation of 99% (see the above graph).
+BioAnalyt has recently performed feasibility tests for measuring Vitamin A in bouillon cubes/powder, with results showing excellent recovery and precision.
+To determine the precise quantity of vitamin A in the bouillon cube, usually in the 50 – 150 mg/kg (67 – 500 IU/g) range, only a simple preparation step is necessary.
+This step involves dilution of the bouillon cube or powder in warm water (~50 ℃) at a 1:100 ratio (i.e. 2 g of powder in 200 ml of water).
+The solution is then directly injected into the reagent vial and measured with the iCheck Fluoro device.
+The measured vitamin A concentration in bouillon cubes with iCheck Fluoro correlates with the target vitamin A concentration with a Pearson correlation of 99% (see the above graph).
 Accurate and fast measurement of vitamin A in bouillon cubes with iCheck Fluoro has the potential to enable local quality control and coverage studies to assess the impact of fortified foods on micronutrient deficiencies.

 References: